 First off, why is it good?

-It is AMAZING at healing, hydrating and anti-aging.
+This nut oil is AMAZING at healing, hydrating and anti-aging.
 It is dry in the Moroccan Desert and Argan Oil is a magical combination of Antioxidants (Vitamin E), Fatty Acids (Omegas 3, 6 and 9) and Polyphenols (another anti-oxidant) which are anti-inflammatories.
-Known as "liquid gold" Argan Oil is full of awesome goodies and is an awesome addition to any skincare routine.
+Known as "liquid gold" Argan Oil is full of awesome goodies and is a wonderful addition to most skincare routines (ideally combination-dry).

 What do I use it for?

 - first, your face - it's great to mix into your serum/moisturizer or just use it as your moisturizer.
 Same for body and for nails.

 - For hair you can use it as a treatment on your scalp or your ends or even a heat-protectant pre hot tools.